up42/docs/source/getting-started/first-workflow.rst

 Once the job has completed, you can download the result data by clicking on the **Download** link at the top of the page.
 You can also get a preview of the resulting GeoJSON file by clicking **Preview** at the top.
-A low resolution RGB bitmap image is provided: quicklooks.
-You can view by clicking on the **Quick looks** button at the top.
+A low resolution preview is given: :term:`quicklooks`.
+You can view it by clicking on the **Quick looks** button at the top.

 Here are the results, first for each step (task) of the workflow and then the final result.